 Clearly in the past McPherson’s opinion differs from mine on the subject.
 “Much ‘narrative’ and ‘theatrical’ contemporary circus has left me yawning,” says McPherson.

 If one was to properly engage in political debate about art, funding etc, I would enjoy watching and reading it.
-I would look to others who are far more clued up from both sides of the discussion put their arguments forward.
+I would look to others who are far more clued up from both sides of the discussion to put their arguments forward.

 On reflection I don’t think Douglas McPherson’s recent Telegraph article is a very good starting point for such a debate.
 His lack of research with contradicting statments and incorrect facts make it too easy to dismiss the general principal he believes in.
 This does not mean the principal is wrong, just that McPherson is not expressing it effectively.

 I suspect people whose opinions are already formed on the matter are looking at the facts or theoritical arguments.
 They are reflecting on their immediate situation and at their subjectived experience.
 They know they are right because they know their reality.
 Anecdotal evidence is most compelling first hand.